pentagramswheel/libra/README.md

 The class which parses through user-inputted commands, as referenced in `Usage`.

 ###### Instance Variables
-1. `Random rGen` - a random number generator for the bot.
+1. `Random RANDOM_GENERATOR` - a random number generator for the bot.
 2. `int MAX_LP_DRAFTS` - the maximum number of LaunchPoint drafts.
 3. `int MAX_IO_DRAFTS` - the maximum number of Ink Odyssey drafts.
 4. `TreeMap<Integer, Draft> lpDrafts` - a map of numbers/buttons to LaunchPoint drafts.